 In first grade, students qualify for additional Reading support.
 During their small group time, students have extended support in the skills being taught by Mrs. Johnson.
 We teach with a balanced literacy approach (combination of phonics and sight words).
 Enriched guided reading, comprehension, writing, and spelling are all included in our time together.
-Groups meet for 50 minutes/day.
+Groups meet for at least 50 minutes/day, some greater.

-We use Houghton Mifflin's Soar to Success Reading Intervention program for students in 3rd-5th grades.
+We use Houghton Mifflin's Soar to Success Reading Intervention program for students in 3rd grade.
 This program focuses on how to apply reading strategies to help with decoding and comprehension through guided, small group instruction.
 This is a highly effective, research based program.
-Groups meet for 35-45 minutes/day.
+Groups meet for 60 minutes/day.
 Other supplemental materials to promote grade-level literacy are incorporated on an as-needed basis.